usody/usody.github.io/_legal_pages/cookies-policy.markdown

 Twitter Social Network Duration: 1.5 years.

-### Can I take more protection measures regarding Cookies ?
+### Can I take more protection measures regarding Cookies?

 Well yes, there are a few more things you can do to increase your security and better protect yourself.
 For example, we can recommend extensions for your browser such as 'cookie autodelete' that deletes cookies after you visit the web.
 Here are the links for Firefox and Chrome: